Arthri/TShock/README.md

 * Talk on [GitHub discussions](https://github.com/Pryaxis/TShock/discussions) to ask for help, chat, and other things.
 This is the best way to get help if Discord isn't your thing.
 * For news, follow [@Pryaxis](https://twitter.com/Pryaxis) on Twitter.

+---

+## ⚠ THIS VERSION IS MODIFIED
+A list of modifications is written in [MODIFICATIONS](https://github.com/Arthri/TShock/MODIFICATIONS)

 ----

 ## Table of Contents